Graduate Management Admission Test (GMAT) Practice Test

 Question: 1 / 400

-What is the result of multiplying an even number by any number?
+What is the result of (x+y)(x-y)?

 Get further explanation with Examzify DeepDiveBeta